shalinis-code/Uber-Data-Analysis-New-York/README.md

 The dataset has been taken from https://www.kaggle.com/fivethirtyeight/uber-pickups-in-new-york-city

-For this analysis, we will be focusing on Uber pickups throughout New York City for the month of July 2014.
+For this analysis, we will be focusing on Uber pickups throughout New York City only for the month of July 2014.
 The following variables are available for each pickup:

 Date/Time: The Date and Time of the Uber pickup